LEAD: Breaking the No-Recovery Bottleneck in Long-Horizon Reasoning: Introduction

-Reliable execution over long horizons is critical in many real-world applications, including program synthesis and refactoring, tool-using agents, and formal mathematical proof generation.
+Reliable execution over long horizons is critical in many real-world applications, including program synthesis and refactoring, tool-using agents, and proof translation into formal language.
 In these settings, the high-level plan is often trivial or explicitly provided, yet failures arise from compounding errors in executing long sequences of simple, interdependent operations.

+In this work, we aim to systematically understand the key principles behind robust long horizon execution.
+We follow the phylosophy of \cite{shojaee2025illusion} and study LLM's native abilities, prohibiting them to use any external tools.
+We start by distilling common techniques into two fundamental motifs: context truncation (periodically restarting the generation with only the essential summary required to proceed) and task decomposition.
+Specifically, we focus on Atomic Decomposition - an extreme form of decomposition where each step is executed in a separate model call using a minimal-context prompt.

-We evaluate our approach on Checkers Jumping and Tower of Hanoi, two algorithmic puzzles with adjustable complexity and known optimal strategy, previously proposed as benchmarks by \cite{shojaee2025illusion}.
+We evaluate these motifs on Checkers Jumping and Tower of Hanoi, two algorithmic puzzles with adjustable complexity and known optimal strategy, previously proposed as benchmarks by \cite{shojaee2025illusion}.
 By providing the solution strategy in the prompt, we explicitly isolate execution from planning.
 These domains allow us to smoothly scale task complexity and analyze execution failures in a controlled setting, while serving as proxies for broader long-horizon reasoning challenges.

 Our main contributions are summarized as follows:

 \begin{itemize}

 \item \textbf{The Necessity of Decomposition:} We demonstrate that for long-horizon execution, structural task decomposition is a prerequisite for stability.
 By comparing \emph{Context Truncation} with \emph{Atomic Decomposition}, we show that the deliberate isolation of reasoning steps—rather than mere context length management—is the primary driver of reliable execution across diverse models and benchmarks.